JohnTerragnoli/ECE281_Lab4/README.md

 Also, notice how there is a Jump at approximately 225ns in the snapshot of the simulation below:
+It's a JN, meaning that the jump will only occur if the accumulator value is negative.

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/Datapath_225n_simulation.PNG "DataPath Simulation Results 225n")